Hornets and the Law

 Asian Hornets are almost certainly present in Bristol, but identification is often vague unless carried out by professionals like ourselves.

 Hornets belong to a group of flying predators described as social or paper wasps.
 They live in large colonies that can number 1000 or more.

 Disturbing a large European Hornet’s nest is a very dangerous thing to do.
 The only saving grace in this scenario is that

 Hornets rely on their size to disable prey and not just their impressive sting.

 people have reported that the reaction to Hornet stings is less serious than those of smaller social wasps.
 Sadly, this is not accurate when describing the pain experienced.

-Hornets have a very long sting, so inject much deeper into the skin, and their venom provides greater excitement of pain receptors than the venom of smaller wasps.
+Hornets have a very long sting because they inject venom much deeper into the skin.
+Hornet venom also provides greater excitement of pain receptors than the venom of smaller wasps.

-For this reason, it is safe to assume you will not suffer systemic complications as readily as you could with the sting of small er wasps, but my goodness, you know you’ve been stung!
+For this reason, it’s safe to assume you will not suffer a serious reaction to its sting as readily as you could with the sting of small er wasps.
+But my goodness, you know you’ve been stung!